General Terms and Conditions

 6 Personal Data

-6.1 The Subscriber and Playvation acknowledge that the Subscriber is the Controller and the Playvation is the Processor, and that the Subscriber retains control of the Personal Data of its End Users and remains responsible for its compliance obligations under Data Protection Legislation.
+6.1.1 The Subscriber and Playvation agree that the Subscriber is the Data Controller and Playvation is the Data Processor, and that the Subscriber retains control of the Personal Data of its End Users and remains responsible for its compliance obligations under Data Protection Legislation.

-6.1.2 The Processor may process the following Personal Data of Subscriber’s End Users:
+6.1.2 The Processor may process the following personally identifiable information (“Personally Identifiable Information”) of the Subscriber’s End Users:

 1. name; and